Cruel Summer (Bananarama song): History

 "Cruel Summer" was an immediate success when it was released in the UK, reaching number eight on the UK Singles Chart, and the group performed the song live on the BBC's Top of the Pops in July 1983.
 Its international popularity soared after its inclusion in the 1984 feature film The Karate Kid; this was a year after the song's original release (the song was released in 1984 in the US).
 The group did not allow the song to be included on the film's soundtrack album, but it still reached number nine in the US, their first top-10 hit there.
 When Bananarama were still struggling to make money in their early years, they even performed the song at a beauty contest in Hawaii.
-The song's biggest chart success was in South Africa, where it peaked at number three.
+The song's biggest chart success was in Luxembourg, where it peaked at number one.

 The song has since been revived in various forms.
 It has appeared in several television commercials, and was covered by other acts, such as Ace of Base, who had an international hit with it (their version reached gold in the US).
 Blestenation sampled and remixed the song to make their own, also named "Cruel Summer" but with interspersed rap lyrics and altered structure; there are two edits of this song, one of which appeared on the 2002 Blue Crush soundtrack.

-Since the original release of the song, Bananarama recorded another three versions.
+Since the original release of the song, Bananarama have recorded four further versions.
 "Cruel Summer '89" was released in 1989, and given a new jack swing makeover, featuring Dallin and Woodward's vocals as a duo for the first time.
 It reached number 19 on the UK Singles Chart in June.
 This version was not included on any Bananarama album until 2005's Really Saying Something: The Platinum Collection.
 Another version of the song was recorded and featured on their 2001 album Exotica.
 This version featured Latin instrumentation and additional lyrics, but it was not released as a single.
 They released another updated version in 2009, as a B-side of their single "Love Comes".
 In 2023, Bananarama released a new version to celebrate the song's 40th anniversary called "Cruel Summer 3AM".